Dehkt/4-Bit_Full_Adder/README.md

 ## Project Overview
 This project implements a 4-bit full adder using Verilog designed to perform binary addition on two 4-bit input vectors, A and B, along with a carry-in signal (Cin).
 The architecture utilizes four single-bit full adders to facilitate carry propagation.
+The design is implemented using OpenLane Flow and Sky130nm technology.

 ## Features
 - Supports binary addition of two 4-bit numbers.